christophergaldi6/iOSAppDevelopment/README.md

 # iOSAppDevelopment
-### CPSC 357

-A collection of the apps I created using Swift.
+##  A collection of the apps I created using Swift.

 ## Selection Sorting Algorithm in Swift